spatialdj/backend/README.md

 An overview of the core systems is given below:

 ### Rooms
 Users can create rooms where others can join.
 A room is a place where multiple people can listen to the same songs together, at the same time.
-A timer is set on the backend to switch songs seamlessly when the current one ends, and it also sends out a sync_song event through `Socket.io` every 2 seconds to keep all clients in sync.

 ### Playlists
 Songs are played through playlists created by users.
 A playlist is a collection of songs.